Category Archives: German Royals

 Pauline had one elder brother:

-Pauline and her brother Alexius were educated together, supervised by their father.
-Receiving the same education as a brother was unusual at that time but Pauline’s father recognized her intellect and the education she received would prove useful during the eighteen years she served as the Regent of the Principality of Lippe.
+Pauline and her brother Alexius were educated together and supervised by their father.
+Receiving the same education as a brother was unusual at that time.
+However, Pauline’s father recognized her intellect and the education she received would prove useful during the eighteen years she served as the Regent of the Principality of Lippe.
 Pauline excelled at her studies, learning French, Latin, history, and political science.
-Her education was strongly influenced by Christian ethics and Enlightenment ideas including the writings of Johann Heinrich Pestalozzi and Jean-Jacques Rousseau.
-By the time she was thirteen-year-old, Pauline was assisting her father in his government affairs.
+Her education was influenced by Christian ethics and Enlightenment ideas, including the writings of Johann Heinrich Pestalozzi and Jean-Jacques Rousseau.
+By the time she was thirteen years old, Pauline was assisting her father in his government affairs.
 First, she took over the French correspondence and then all correspondence between her father’s residence at Ballenstedt Castle and the government offices in Bernburg.

 Pauline and her two sons; Credit – Wikipedia